tgross/devopsdaysmsp2018/content/_index.md

 *[Kimberly Mok, The New Stack, 14 Sep 2017](https://thenewstack.io/camouflaged-graffiti-road-signs-can-fool-machine-learning-models/)*

 {{% note %}}
-the flaws of self-driving vehicles and the organizations operating them seem terrifying enough without adding adversarial environments into the mix
+the flaws of self-driving vehicles and the organizations operating them seem terrifying enough without adding adversarial environments into the mix. this is unremarkable graffiti...
 {{% /note %}}

 ---